this post also features in offguardian

 The second striking feature?
 All three were marked by the ruthlessness with which opposition – communism and violent Islamism in particular – was suppressed.
 These were hardly models of the Open Society but at their stage of development, as imperialised postcolonial states, it is my view that such a thing could exist only in the abstractions of armchair idealists.

-In Syria under Hafez al-Assad, the Muslim Brotherhood resisted Ba’athist reform at every turn while the West, its agendas in the region hidden from its own peoples, watched with bemused ambivalence.
+In Syria under Hafez al-Assad, the Muslim Brotherhood resisted Ba’athist reforms at every turn while the West, its agendas in the region hidden from its own peoples, watched with bemused ambivalence.
 I’ve alluded elsewhere to the schizoid relations Zionism and imperialism have with Islamism.
 Think WWI and Lawrence of Arabia.
 Think cold war Afghanistan, Israeli backing of Hamas against Fateh, and that faustian pact with Riyadh.
 Think ‘moderate Islamist’ Kurds in Syria.
 All these relations are driven, on and off and more or less covertly, by a range of motives that include: oil; oil pipelines; Israel’s need as a usurper and expansionist state to sow division; and Washington’s visceral mistrust, rendering salafism the lesser evil, of ‘Arab communism’.

 I spoke of the brainwashing narratives through which disobedient Arab leaders are demonised in Western media.
 By such means is Chomsky’s “manufacture of consent” to war and sanctions engineered.
 Certainly they went into overdrive on Saddam, Gaddafi and Assad Junior – Chavez, Maduro and Mugabe too – but propaganda is only half the story.